jsnagai/jsnagai.github.io/_pages/about.md

 {% include base_path %}

-I\`m  25 years old Research Assistant @ [Institute for Computational Biology, RWTH Uniklinik Aachen](https://costalab.org/).
+I\`m  25 years old Research Assistant @ [Institute for Computational Genomics, RWTH Uniklinik Aachen](https://costalab.org/).
 My research is related to the development of methods and new approaches to dissect biological process using complex network and graph theory.
 I am third generation japanese descendent born and raised in Mogi das Cruzes-SP-Brazil and currently based in Aachen, Germany.